V. C. Wynne-Edwards: Advocacy of group selection

 Wynne-Edwards was best known for espousing a form of group selection that operates at the level of the species, most notably in his 1962 book, Animal Dispersion in Relation to Social Behaviour.
-In it, he argued that many behaviors evolved for the good of the species as a whole, rather than at a lower level of organization.
+In it, he argued that many behaviors evolved for the good of groups of the species as a whole, rather than at a lower level of organization.
 For example, he argued that species have adaptive population-regulatory mechanisms.
 His arguments were vigorously criticized by George C. Williams in his Adaptation and Natural Selection, a debate summarized by Richard Dawkins in The Selfish Gene.
-David Sloan Wilson and E. O. Wilson called Wynne-Edwards' theory "naive group selection".
+David Sloan Wilson and E. O. Wilson characterised Wynne-Edwards' theory "naive group selection", since it did not use quantitative models.
+But they also provided examples of rigorous models that can predict his field observations.

 Among the mechanisms that Wynne-Edwards proposed was population regulation, based on the communication of population density by what he called epideictic displays, in which individuals advertised their genitals.
 If a population was becoming too dense, such displays would result in reduced breeding across the population, contrary to Darwinian natural selection but in line with Wynne-Edwards's group selection.
 The mechanism has never been demonstrated unequivocally.